"Returning To Our Roots"

 Edith Murphy White Family Reunion Scholarship

-Attention 2024 and 2025 High School Graduates!
+Attention 2026 and 2027 High School Graduates!

 Scholarship History

 In 2002 Lottie Lovell established the White Family tradition to award graduating high school seniors with a scholarship highlighting their achievement of pursuing higher education.
 Edith Murphy, daughter of Geraldine Holt, was an advocate for pursuing higher education, serving as a trauma nurse in Chicago for many years until her transition in 2002.
 This scholarship is named in her memory and honor.
-Since 2002 the scholarship has been administered by family member, Clark Lovell Jr. During the 2023 Dallas reunion we were able to award four $500 scholarships (see awardee's below).
+Since 2002 the scholarship has been administered by family member, Clark Lovell Jr. During the 2023 Dallas reunion and 2025 Nashville reunion we were able to award four $500 scholarships (see awardee's below).

 Scholarship Details: